ngkrastev/HTML-CSS---may-2020/01.Introduction to HTML/Tags Cardio - Paragraphs/readme.md

 # 02 - Tags Cardio - Paragraphs
 ------

-Submit your solutions in the [SoftUni Judge System](https://judge.softuni.bg/Contests/1136/Introduction-to-HTML-and-CSS).
 ## Constraints
 * Change the document **title** to *Paragraphs*
 * Use the **h1** tag for heading